KING1441/Bots/how-to-make-a-discord-bot.md

 ```
 ---------------------------------------------------
 **Note:** If the code doesn't work, copy and paste it into ChatGPT to help fix any errors.
+**Also You May need to install python or install discord so you can use pip install discord**

 15) To get your bot token, go back to https://discord.com/developers/applications
 16) Click on your application